 3. Certified copy from Companies House

-When will I need to use this certificate?
+When will I need to use the certificate of incorporation?

 There are many scenarios where you might need your certificate of incorporation.
-For example, you will be required to provide it to open a business bank account, apply for any kind of loan, sell shares to new investors, and more.
-It is therefore crucial that you keep your certificate safe and accessible at all times.
+For example, you will be required to provide it to open a business bank account, apply for any kind of loan, and sell shares to new investors.
+It is, therefore, crucial that you keep your certificate safe and accessible at all times.

 Do I need a new certificate of incorporation if I change my company name?